natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ### thinkpad keyboard shortcuts

-In order to get the thinkpad extra keyboard keys working the running kernel needs to be updated with the thinkpad_acpi module.
+In order to get the thinkpad extra keyboard keys working the running kernel needs to be updated with the `thinkpad_acpi` module.

 TODO: Add installation notes

 Next we need a script that listens to keypresses, captures them and lets us perform stuff based on them.

 Install `acpid` for that.
-Enabled it to systemctl.
+Enabled it to `systemctl`.

 Try with live capturing:
 ```